-A) to declare that Defendants violated the Religious Land Use and Institutionalized Persons Act as set forth in this Complaint;

-B) to declare that Defendants violated the First and Fourteenth Amendments to the United States Constitution as set forth in this Complaint;

-C) to declare that Defendants violated the Michigan Constitution as set forth in this Complaint;

-D) to enjoin the enforcement of the Township Zoning Ordinance as applied to Plaintiffs so as to allow Plaintiffs to construct and develop the St. Pio Chapel and prayer campus pursuant to the Final Submission as set forth in this Complaint, and to further enjoin Defendants, their employees, agents, and successors in office from enforcing or endeavoring to enforce the Township Zoning Ordinance, including the Sign Ordinance, so as to restrict Plaintiffs' religious exercise and religious expression as set forth in this Complaint;
+- A) to declare that Defendants violated the Religious Land Use and Institutionalized Persons Act as set forth in this First Amended Complaint; - B) to declare that Defendants violated the First and Fourteenth Amendments to the United States Constitution as set forth in this First Amended Complaint; - C) to declare that Defendants violated the Michigan Constitution as set forth in this First Amended Complaint; - D) to enjoin the enforcement of the Township Zoning Ordinance as applied to Plaintiffs so as to allow Plaintiffs to construct and develop the St. Pio Chapel and prayer campus as set forth in this First Amended Complaint, and to further enjoin Defendants, their employees, agents, and successors in office from enforcing or endeavoring to enforce the Township Zoning Ordinance, including the Sign Ordinance, so as to restrict Plaintiffs' religious exercise and religious expression as set forth in this First Amended Complaint;

-E) to award Plaintiffs nominal and compensatory damages for the harm caused by Defendants pursuant to 42 U.S.C. § 1983, the Religious Land Use and Institutionalized Persons Act, and other applicable law; F) to award Plaintiffs their reasonable attorneys' fees, costs, and expenses pursuant to 42 U.S.C. § 1988, the Religious Land Use and Institutionalized Persons Act, and other applicable law;

-G) to grant such other and further relief as this Court should find just and proper.
+- E) to award Plaintiffs nominal and compensatory damages against the Township for the harm caused by the Township pursuant to 42 U.S.C. § 1983, the Religious Land Use and Institutionalized Persons Act, and other applicable law; - F) to award Plaintiffs their reasonable attorneys' fees, costs, and expenses pursuant to 42 U.S.C. § 1988, the Religious Land Use and Institutionalized Persons Act, and other applicable law; - G) to grant such other and further relief as this Court should find just and proper.